jkuatagges/AggesWebsiteChallenge2021/README.md

 -	UI -Is the User interface attractive to the viewer?

 ## Task
-With the asssumption that you are using frontend framework of your choice create a new JKUAT AGGES Club website that will serve the club.
+With the assumption that you are using frontend framework of your choice create a new JKUAT AGGES Club website that will serve the club.
 - Kindly check out the following guidelines:
 - You host the site on either heroku, netlify, github pages or the site of your choice.The proposed are free hosting services
-- Perfomance and speed is essential
+- Performance and speed is essential
 - The Website should be fully responsive

 ### Areas to redesign